 iOS Safari Limitations

-Safari has stricter service worker limitations:
+Safari has tighter service worker restrictions:

-- Background sync - Not supported
+- Background sync — Not supported on iOS

 Mitigation strategies: